-A growing number of homeowners are converting part or all of their lawns to a less thirsty form of landscape.
-These no-mow yards fall into four categories: 1) naturalized or unmowed turf grass that is left to grow wild; 2) low-growing turf grasses that require little grooming (most are a blend of fescues); 3) native or naturalized landscapes where turf is replaced with native plants as well as noninvasive, climate-friendly ones that can thrive in local conditions; and 4) yards where edible plants—vegetables and fruit-bearing trees and shrubs—replace a portion of turf."*
+In an article at NRDC.org, Mary Talbot makes the case for putting away the lawnmower.
+She points out that annually in the U.S., "lawns consume nearly 3 trillion gallons of water a year, 200 million gallons of gas (for all that mowing), and 70 million pounds of pesticides."* Pesticides and fertilizers used on lawns are toxic to wildlife locally and in bodies of water contaminated by runoff.
+Alternatives are becoming more popular: "These no-mow yards fall into four categories: 1) naturalized or unmowed turf grass that is left to grow wild; 2) low-growing turf grasses that require little grooming (most are a blend of fescues); 3) native or naturalized landscapes where turf is replaced with native plants as well as noninvasive, climate-friendly ones that can thrive in local conditions; and 4) yards where edible plants—vegetables and fruit-bearing trees and shrubs—replace a portion of turf."*

 Photo by Susan O'Donnell